Tips to help your child sleep through the night.

 Perhaps, now is the time to reach out to your child’s pediatrician or a child therapist to see if there is something more that needs to be addressed.
 A professional can help determine if there are worries bothering your child and getting in the way of sound sleep.
 For example, a minor fender bender for adults may have seemed scary and hard to forget for a child.
 Worries about bullying, peer conflict, or not making the grade can sometimes create high levels of bedtime drama.
 When the lights are out and there is time to think, sometimes anxiety can creep in.
 A knowledgeable therapist can help guide you and your child through the process of addressing what is bothering them and establishing a healthy bedtime routine.
 Additionally, they can help you develop boundaries that make your child feel safe and secure as they fall asleep by themselves.
 A caring therapist can support you and your child as you embark on this journey so you all get the sleep you need.

-Curious About Child Counseling in Scotch Plains, NJ?
+Curious About Child Counseling in Scotch Plains or Branchburg, NJ?

 Child counseling can help you build hope and establish those bedtime routines that help you get the sleep you need.
 Our skilled therapists are here to support you during counseling and always provide help where needed.
 We have options for your journey as a parent, including in-person sessions at our Scotch Plains, NJ counseling office.
 Or if you prefer, we can meet with you virtually via online therapy in New Jersey.
 To get started, follow the steps below.